ramrom/rams_dot_files/cheatsheets/shell_cheatsheet.md

 true || echo foo && echo bar   # this will print bar true || { echo foo && echo bar; }   # this wont print anything, braces make the two staements one

+# if staetment really looks at the return value, 0 exit code -> "true", non-zero -> "false"
+# below grep finds a match and returns zero and "is true" is echo'd
+if echo "hi" | grep h; then
+    echo "is true"
+fi

 # USER INPUT (from keyboard really)